aronweiler/code-documentor/documentation_output/src/design_document_generator_documentation.md

 # Documentation for src\design_document_generator.py

-# Design Document Generator (`design_document_generator.py`)
+# `design_document_generator.py`

 ## Purpose

-This file contains the `DesignDocumentGenerator` class, which orchestrates the automated generation of comprehensive software design documents.
-It manages the workflow for initializing, generating, assembling, and saving multi-section design documents using a Large Language Model (LLM), project-specific configuration, and supporting utilities.
-The aim is to best leverage AI to systematically and coherently create design documentation as part of a larger documentation pipeline.
+This file implements the `DesignDocumentGenerator` class, responsible for managing the end-to-end process of generating comprehensive software design documentation.
+It orchestrates section-wise generation, handles prompt preparation and retries, assembles documents for coherence, and persists results to disk.
+It leverages LLMs (via LangChain) and modular configuration to flexibly support various styles of design documents.

 ---